plpxsk/piketty/README.md

 ### Quick Start
-I recreated a few figures from this book.
+I recreated a few figures from this book, for fun.
 It seems that others had similar ideas: http://simplystatistics.org/2014/06/30/piketty-in-r-markdown-we-need-some-help-from-the-crowd/

 Source data (including original spreadsheets and figures) from original author is linked at bottom.